rciam/rciam-docs/docs/developer/guide-for-sps.md

 serve your metadata over HTTPS using a browser-friendly SSL certificate, i.e. issued by a trusted certificate authority.

-You can get the metadata of the OpenAIRE Login IdP Proxy on a dedicated URL that depends on the integration environment being used:
+You can get the metadata of the OpenAIRE AAI IdP Proxy on a dedicated URL that depends on the integration environment being used:

 <!-- markdownlint-disable line-length -->